-For me, it's finding patience to raise them like the small children they are and not like the tiny adults I sometimes wish that they were.
+For me, it's finding the patience to raise them like the small children they are and not like the tiny adults I sometimes wish that they were.
 My husband always tells me, "Let them be kids."
 And for the next 30 minutes, I will.
-But it's hard to find that perfect line of what's "just being kids" and what's lazy, disrespectful and rude.
+But it's hard to find that perfect line of what's "just being kids" and what's lazy, disrespectful, and rude.
 Constantly reminding my kids to chew with their mouths closed or not pick their noses or answer the waitress when she asks them a question doesn't steal their childhood.
 In fact, in my mind, it shapes them into more respectable human beings.
 But trying to control their need to do a cartwheel in grandma's living room or blow bubbles in their chocolate milk until their tummies hurt from giggling?
 Well, that's the stuff I need to just let happen.

 How has your relationship with your partner changed?
 How has it stayed the same?

 It goes in phases.
 We look older and laugh a little less, but not in a bad way.
-We've grown up with our kids, and – since conversation is hard to make happen this day in age – we are very selective in our topics of choice.
+We've grown up with our kids, and – since conversation is hard to make happen in this day and age – we are very selective in our topics of choice.
 Small talk is out of the question.
 We go right for the big guns and squeeze in as much as we can before we are interrupted by a "Moooooom!"

 While we have a newborn, we are just surviving.
-We kiss goodbye in the morning and stay up to late making travel plans or watching trash TV, but really communicating is complicated.
-Finding time to even hear about his day is a struggle with three tiny voices and six tiny arms wanting to be held, heard and hugged.
+We kiss goodbye in the morning and stay up too late making travel plans or watching trash TV, but really communicating is complicated.
+Finding time to even hear about his day is a struggle with three tiny voices and six tiny arms wanting to be held, heard, and hugged.
 We try desperately to find babysitters for date nights and manage to have long, late-night conversations about our passions (writing, travel, hiking, food), but mostly, we are just tired and show our love and respect for the other person by voluntarily getting up with the baby when it's not "our turn" or putting a cup of coffee into a travel mug so we can get on with our hurried day at least semi-caffeinated.

 It gets better when the kids get older.
 Or so I've heard.
 It ain't that bad.
 It's survival.
 He's still romantic as hell, and I love him to death.